itudoben/kafka_pc_vital_info/README.md

 There are other metrics available and we will integrate them as we go.

 # Architecture
-Vital information of a simple docker container will stream through Kafka and will be stored in Hive.
+Vital information from a simple docker containerised app will stream through Kafka and will be stored in Hive.

 # Docker
 From within a docker container one can access the outside services via the Domain Name host.docker.internal